sumukhvaidya/sumukhvaidya.github.io/_pages/cv.md

     * Performed Comsol Multiphysics simulations for custom-designed waveguides to optimise the $S_{11}$ and $S_{12}$ parameters which were later fabricated in the cleanroom
     * Invented a way to perform simultaneous AFM and magneto scanning of samples using a Boron Nitride Nanotube on an AFM tip

-  * Autoencoders for Denoising of Poisson Noise Limited Biological Images (Course Project)
+  * Autoencoders for Denoising of Poisson Noise Limited Biological Images (Machine Learning Course Project)
     * Built a model for performing denoising of confocal microscope images which are acquired in the low-photon-number regime
     * Adapted an already existing model and tuned it for the Poisson Noise limit
     * Tested it on a standard dataset of images and showed increasing accuracy along with decreasing loss with training